Clinical Studies

 Conclusion: Visible light effectively eliminates P. acnes and can be utilized in acne treatment.

-Blue (415 nm) & near-infrared (830 nm) therapy for moderate acne vulgaris
+A study to determine the effect of combination blue (415 nm) and near-infrared (830 nm) light-emitting diode (LED) therapy for moderate acne vulgaris

 Objective: To assess the efficacy of combined blue (415 nm) and near-infrared (830 nm) light therapy.

-Methodology: 17 patients received twice-weekly 20-minute sessions for 4 weeks.
+Methodology: 17 patients received twice-weekly 20-minute sessions for 8 weeks.

 Conclusion: Combined therapy shows potential but is less effective than blue/red light combinations.

 Results: Improvement in acne lesions, with some patients showing significant lesion reduction.
-No adverse effects reported.

 Objective: To investigate the therapeutic effects of blue and red light on acne vulgaris.